 We offer a free 15 minute consultation and operate strictly on a fixed fee basis.

 Where can you find us?

-Adam Bernard Solicitor’s office is located near Upton Park Station, adjacent to the famous West Ham Stadium, with excellent access to the underground and bus routes.
-If you are driving then there is free parking available at the front and the rear of our office building.
+Adam Bernard Solicitor’s office is located near Upton Park Station, adjacent to West Ham Stadium, with excellent access to the underground and bus routes.
+For drivers, there is free parking available at the front and rear of our office building.